ermlikeyeah/ermlikeyeah.github.io/_posts/2020-08-02-run-note-for-july-2020.markdown

 #### Socks

 In May the pins and needles in my feet later in my runs were starting to get extremely painful.
 There were points when I was running and couldn’t feel my feet, wondered if my feet might give way.
 I loosened the laces on my runnings shoes more and more, before the runs and during the runs.
 But I started to spot a pattern: When I wore thinner running socks very rarely did I suffer from pins and needles.My theory: My thicker, even slightly thicker, running socks were the cause.
 I tested this theory throughout July, relying completely on thinner running sock.
-I bought more thinner runnings socks, Rockay and Soar ones to help with this.
+I bought more thinner runnings socks, Rockay (who do a nice line in socks made from recycled materials) and Soar ones to help with this.
 I didn’t suffer from pins and needles once.

 #### Retiring running shoes